bitwarden/help/_articles/organizations/admin-reset.md

 - To protect their privacy by ensuring nobody else knows their Master Password
 - To reduce the likelihood of subsequent reset by encouraging them to choose a Master Password that is memorable to them
 {% endcallout %}

+### Reset with Email

+To reset a Master Password by issuing a Password Reset Email:

+1. In your [Web Vault](https://vault.bitwarden.com){:target="\_blank"}, open your Organization.
+2. Open the {% icon fa-sliders %} **Manage** tab and navigate to the **People** section.
+3. Hover over the user whose Master Password you want to reset, select the {% icon fa-cog %} gear dropdown, and choose `PLACEHOLDER`:

+   `IAMGE PLACEHOLDER`

+The user will receive an email inviting them to reset their Master Password.
+This link will expire upon initial use or an hour after being issued.